mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 python run_conversations.py

 # This will:
-# 1. Load all templates from conversations_config/conversations/
+# 1. Load all pre-defined conversations from conversations_config/conversations/
 # 2. Execute each conversation against the deployed agent
 # 3. Save results to results/conversation_results/
 # 4. Track and report token usage